Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Enough stock to meet demand.
 **Sentence:** The government ensures there are adequate stocks of food during emergencies.
 **Conversation:**
-A – Do you think we have enough food for the winter?
+A – Do you think we have enough food for the winter
 B – Yes, the warehouse has adequate stocks for the next few months.

 ---